 Each year, nominations are solicited for two 4-year positions on the Vision Sciences Society Board of Directors.
 The Board’s responsibilities include scheduling the Annual Meeting, implementing and monitoring VSS policies, budget oversight, and other organizational activities.
-The Board meets twice a year, during the Annual Meeting and in late January.
+The Board meets periodically throughout the year.

 Any regular VSS member in good standing may be nominated, with the exception of individuals now on the board, or who have served on the board within the last four years.